kylesluder/objc-namespaces/README.md

     #import <Foundation/NSObject.h>
     @namespace MyNS
     @interface MyClass : NSObject
-        // Compiler resolves NSObject to default.NSObject, because that is the closest declaration of NSObject that it sees
+        // Compiler resolves NSObject to default`NSObject, because that is the closest declaration of NSObject that it sees
     @end
     @end